mustbeperfect/definitive-opensource/GUIDELINES.md

 # Submission Guidelines
-This list is for forward facing tools.
-Development technologies like frameworks or databases aren't allowed.
+This list is for projects that are "directly used", not projects with the sole purpose of building another project.
+Development technologies like frameworks or databases and enterprise systems like CRM or marketing are not allowed.

 ```Definitive-opensource``` has a **very rigorous** vetting process that involves comprehensive research into a project.